 Finally, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Pacific Northwest College of Art / NW 16th Ave neighborhood.
 This neighborhood is uniquely immersed with more "urban sophisticates" than 95.7% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the Pacific Northwest College of Art / NW 16th Ave neighborhood.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for young, single professionals.

-Would you like to be able to ride your bike to work?
+Also, would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
-NeighborhoodScout's analysis revealed that the Pacific Northwest College of Art / NW 16th Ave neighborhood is a fantastic option for bicycle commuters, as 7.4% of commuters here do ride their bikes to and from work on a daily basis.
-This is a higher amount than we found in 98.8% of the neighborhoods in America.
+NeighborhoodScout's analysis revealed that the Pacific Northwest College of Art / NW 16th Ave neighborhood is a fantastic option for bicycle commuters, as 5.9% of commuters here do ride their bikes to and from work on a daily basis.
+This is a higher amount than we found in 98.2% of the neighborhoods in America.

-Did you know that the Pacific Northwest College of Art / NW 16th Ave neighborhood has more Lithuanian and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Pacific Northwest College of Art / NW 16th Ave neighborhood has more Lithuanian and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.6% of this neighborhood's residents have Lithuanian ancestry and 1.4% have Austrian ancestry.
+In fact, 1.2% of this neighborhood's residents have Lithuanian ancestry and 1.1% have Finnish ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The most common language spoken in the Pacific Northwest College of Art / NW 16th Ave neighborhood is English, spoken by 89.4% of households.
-Some people also speak Chinese (2.3%).
+The languages spoken by people in this neighborhood are diverse.
+These are tabulated as the languages people preferentially speak when they are at home with their families.
+The most common language spoken in the Pacific Northwest College of Art / NW 16th Ave neighborhood is English, spoken by 88.2% of households.
+Other important languages spoken here include Chinese and Spanish.

-In the Pacific Northwest College of Art / NW 16th Ave neighborhood in Portland, OR, residents most commonly identify their ethnicity or ancestry as German (20.1%).
-There are also a number of people of Irish ancestry (13.6%), and residents who report English roots (11.2%), and some of the residents are also of Italian ancestry (9.0%), along with some Asian ancestry residents (7.8%), among others.
-In addition, 17.3% of the residents of this neighborhood were born in another country.
+In the Pacific Northwest College of Art / NW 16th Ave neighborhood in Portland, OR, residents most commonly identify their ethnicity or ancestry as German (17.2%).
+There are also a number of people of Irish ancestry (14.6%), and residents who report English roots (11.2%), and some of the residents are also of Asian ancestry (7.7%), along with some Italian ancestry residents (7.1%), among others.
+In addition, 15.7% of the residents of this neighborhood were born in another country.